 In addition to excavations, the researchers used techniques like magnetometry to probe the site.
-This allowed them to detect features buried below the surface, including the fort's graveled entryway and V-shaped moat, which measures 5.5 feet (1.7 m) deep and 15 feet (4.5 m) across.
+This allowed them to detect features buried below the surface, including the fort's V-shaped moat and a graveled entryway.
 Among the artifacts found at the site were nails, tacks, pottery and an iron clothing hook for fastening a jacket or attaching a sword scabbard to a belt, the researchers say.